matrix-org/complement/ENVIRONMENT.md

 - Default: 0

 #### `COMPLEMENT_CONTAINER_MEMORY`
-The maximum amount of memory the container can use.
-This is passed to Docker as the `--memory`/`Memory` argument.
+The maximum amount of memory the container can use (ex.
+"1GB").
+Valid units are "B", (decimal: "KB", "MB", "GB, "TB, "PB"), (binary: "KiB", "MiB", "GiB", "TiB", "PiB") or no units (bytes) (case-insensitive).
+The number of bytes is passed to Docker as the `--memory`/`Memory` argument.
 If 0, no limit is set and the container can use all available host memory.
 This is useful to mimic a resource-constrained environment, like a CI environment.
 - Type: `int64`
 - Default: 0